THE STORY BEHIND THE DEATH OF AN IBADAN POLITICAL DIGNITARY IN 1958, ADELABU ADEGOKE (PECULIAR PENKELEMESI)

 Adelabu was not mourned by only the NCNC and the AG.

 On behalf of the Northern People Congress, Sardauna of Sokoto, Sir Ahmadu Bello and Sir Abubakar Tafawa Balewa sent two top Ministers: Muhammadu Ribadu and Inuwa Wada to pay condolences and pray at the grave of a fellow Muslim.

 Adegoke Adelabu was dead and buried.
 But the Lion of West did not die alone.
 His supporters took to the streets.
 They paraded through the city and stoned public buildings, including Mapo Hall and the courts at Oke Are.

-By evening of that day, three people had been killed in various parts of Ibadan.
+By the evening of that day, three people had been killed in various parts of Ibadan.

 It was speculated that Adelabu was shot by his political opponents.

-An editor of a newspaper claimed that he saw Adelabu’s body riddled with bullet holes and that the car he was travelling in was deliberately crashed to make it look like an accident.
+An editor of a newspaper claimed that he saw Adelabu’s body riddled with bullet holes and that the car he was traveling in was deliberately crashed to make it look like an accident.

 Adelabu died on Tuesday.